0815Pusher/FastLED_Stairs/README.md

 NEW:
 TreppeNeu2024.ino :

 Totaly Optimized / a lot of new LED Cases 4 on or off

->> Non-blocking Timing Mechanism, optimize to none blocking main Loop now use millis():
+Non-blocking Timing Mechanism, optimize to none blocking main Loop now use millis():

->> Implement DEBUG 0 or 1
+Implement DEBUG 0 or 1

->> Optimize Sensor Readings and Configurations
+Adding more comments and Debug (Serial.print & Serial.println)

->> Modular Functions (checkLDR, handlePIR, clearLEDs)
+Optimize Sensor Readings and Configurations

->> Use More Efficient Data Structures and Algorithms
+Modular Functions (checkLDR, handlePIR, clearLEDs)

->> Efficient LED Control, a lot of new Cases and LED Effekts
+Use More Efficient Data Structures and Algorithms

->> Adding more comments and Debug (Serial.print & Serial.println)
+Efficient LED Control, a lot of new Cases and LED Effekts

->> Add totalOffTimeout / to turne komplete off after totalOffTimeout
+Add totalOffTimeout / to turne komplete off after totalOffTimeout

->> Add debounceDelay / debounce the 2 PIR sensors
+Add debounceDelay / debounce the 2 PIR sensors

 Too much changes, i dont wont write all down ...forgot ^^

 # FastLED_Stairs